The astro department gets a number of requests from the community and is second only to geology for putting in hours of community service.

 Supplies for outreach activities are stored in the copier room in a cardboard box labeled “Outreach Supplies”.
 This box also has two blue tablecloths for any table setups, as well as a banner for our department.

-Everyone except for the Observatory TA can earn community service hours by volunteering at the Campus Observatory during the week, when the undergrads taking 105 and 110 come.
+Everyone can volunteer at the Campus Observatory during the week.
+The undergrads taking 105 and 110 are required to come to this.
 The Observatory TA sends a request for volunteers at the beginning of the semester.
 Two or three people sign up for each night and are listed on the observatory calendar.
 The Observatory TA is the representative to sign the community service form; however, they usually just keep track of who volunteered when and write up forms as requested (this saves paper).

 If you volunteer, you should know how to operate the telescopes and domes.
-There are instructions attached to each telescope for startup and shutdown (different for the North Dome and the South Dome).
-Volunteering at the campus observatory is a great way to get used to the telescopes and the night sky in preparation for doing a Sky Safari.
+Below you will find a plethora of valuable information, and there are also instructions attached to each telescope for startup and shutdown (different for the North Dome and the South Dome).
+Volunteering at the campus observatory is a great way to get used to the telescopes and the night sky.

 What do you need to do to run the observatory?
 Update the website and the answering machine (in Ay 119) indicating whether or not the observatory will be open that night (do this at least an hour before observatory starts).
 Make sure you have keys, for the domes and the gates to the domes are locked.
 There is a spare set of keys in the server room (Ay 116A), in the same area as the department car keys.
 If you need to borrow the keys, please return them that evening.